Director, Professional Development and Geospatial Technology Education

 Mickey will become President-Elect of the Urban and Regional Information Systems Association (URISA) in October 2019.
 Starting in October 2020, he will serve a one-year term as President, followed by the position of Immediate Past President for one year.
 URISA is recognized internationally as a leader in the geospatial profession with more than two dozen state, provincial, and regional chapters.
 Mickey has been involved with URISA in several capacities, serving as a member of its board from 2014-2017 and chairing the URISA Professional Education Committee since 2017.
 He is also the current chair of URISA’s Community Resilience Taskforce.
 He received the URISA Leadership Award in 2018.

-Mickey is Immediate Past Chair of the Multihazard Mitigation Council (MMC) of the National Institute of Building Sciences (NIBS) and played a significant role in developing NIBS’ 2017 Natural Hazard Mitigation Saves Study, acting as lead investigator on the riverine flood hazard.
+Mickey is Immediate Past Chair of the Multihazard Mitigation Council (MMC) of the National Institute of Building Sciences (NIBS) and played a significant role in developing NIBS’ 2017 Natural Hazard Mitigation Saves Study, acting as one of the lead investigators on the riverine flood hazard.
 The study identified an overall average 6:1 cost effectiveness of federal mitigation grant programs, as well as an average overall 4:1 benefit for exceeding building code requirements.
 He is a member of the Indiana Geographic Information Council Board of Directors, in which he has been actively involved in numerous leadership roles.